FdSc Sport and Exercise Science

 We encourage work experience as it is essential for students to be successful and create future employability opportunities.

 Students wanting to work in the sports science and coaching industry are expected to engage with employers to obtain the relevant experience required to compete in the sporting environment.
-This is due to the competitive nature of the sporting world and students will require more than just qualifications.
+This is due to the competitive nature of the sporting world and students will require more than just qualifications because of the competitive and popular nature of sport careers.

 What areas will I study?